Affiliate links on Android Authority may earn us a commission. Learn more.

 Miss #6: The 7-series phone overload

-At most OnePlus birthday parties over the past six years, the company has celebrated the release of either one or two phones.
-This year, however, the OnePlus birthday party will have more phones to celebrate than ever before.
+At most OnePlus birthday parties over the past eight years, the company has celebrated the release of either one or two phones.
+In 2019, however, the OnePlus birthday party had more phones to celebrate than ever before.

 In 2018, OnePlus released three smartphones: the OnePlus 6, the OnePlus 6T, and the slightly different OnePlus 6T McLaren Edition.
-With that in mind, here are the phones OnePlus released this year:
+With that in mind, here are the phones OnePlus released in 2019:

 That is six different devices all starting with “OnePlus 7,” which is incredibly confusing.
 Things get even more confusing when you find out that only certain devices are available in certain areas of the world making it difficult for consumers to buy confidently.

-Those are our biggest hits and misses to celebrate the sixth OnePlus birthday.
+Those are our biggest hits and misses to celebrate the eighth OnePlus birthday.
 Are there any hits or misses you think should have made the list?
 Let us know in the comments!